 We are in Lewes.
 The Sussex town known for it’s quirky traditions, it’s teeming history and it’s winding streets.
-For Joe Webb, it’s also the main source of his inspirations.
+For the artist Joe Webb, it’s also the main source of his inspirations.
 The book shops and charity shops providing a rich variety of images for this work.

 “I kind of go on instinct to try and find something that will trigger an idea” Joe tells me of his method.
 Inspired by the work of American collage artist Robert Rauschenberg.
 He would create works used from found materials from within a few blocks of his studio.
 “It’s that sort of approach that I like to take” says Joe.
 “Where I head out and I’m not sure where I’m about to go.”